Part of a continuing series looking at the pagan origins of the Christmas Myths,* one day at a time. Today, the story about all those gifts…

 But it doesn’t stop there.

-And Magi also appear at the births of the Egyptian Osiris and Persian Zoroaster, as do all the now familiar elements of angels, shepherds, and gold, frankincense, and myrrh.
+Magi also appear at the births of the Egyptian Osiris and the Persian Zoroaster, as do all the now familiar hordes of angels and shepherds … and gold, frankincense, and myrrh.

 So rather than the Nativity being a uniquely Christian story, it seems clear enough that in formulating their own myths about their new divinity, the authors of Luke and Matthew were drawing on mythic sources going back (in the case of the oldest of these, Osiris) several thousand years.